 In his future book of essays Shadow and Act, Ellison described himself and several of his friends growing up as young Renaissance Men, people who looked to culture and intellectualism as a source of identity.
 A budding instrumentalist, Ellison took up the cornet at the age of 8 and years later, as a trumpeter, attended Tuskegee Institute in Alabama, where he studied music with his eye on becoming a symphony composer.

 In 1936, Ellison went to New York over the summer with the intent of earning enough money to pay for his college expenses, but ended up relocating.
-He started to work as a researcher and writer for the New York Federal Writers Program, and was befriended by writers Richard Wright, Langston Hughes and Alan Locke, who all mentored the fledgling scribe.
+He started to work as a researcher and writer for the New York Federal Writers Program, and was befriended by writers Richard Wright, Langston Hughes and Alain Locke, who all mentored the fledgling scribe.
 During this period, Ellison began to publish some of his essays and short stories, and worked as managing editor for The Negro Quarterly.

 Ellison later enlisted as a Merchant Marine cook during World War II.
 Married briefly before, in 1946 he wed Fanny McConnell, and the two would remain together for the rest of Ellison's life.